-Loch Ken Water Ski School and its Marina, only one mile up the road, has a cutting edge water-ski and wakeboard boat and a highly trained professional team, with activities including ringos, banana boating and speed boat trips.
+Loch Ken Water Ski School and its marina, only one mile up the road, has a cutting-edge water-ski and wakeboard boat and a highly trained professional team, with activities including ringos, banana boating and speed boat trips.

-The Galloway Activity Centre, on the banks of Lock Ken 5 miles from our park, offers a wide range of outdoor activities on and off the water, to chose from Sailing, Windsurfing, Powerboating, Kayaking, Canoeing, Outdoor Laser Quest, Archery, Mountain Biking, Orienteering, Climbing/Abseiling and more...
+The Galloway Activity Centre, also on the banks of Lock Ken 5 miles from our park, offers a wide range of outdoor activities on and off the water, to chose from Sailing, Windsurfing, Powerboating, Kayaking, Canoeing, Outdoor Laser Quest, Archery, Mountain Biking, Orienteering, Climbing/Abseiling and more...

-The fishing is excellent, many fishermen return each year to catch the famous Loch Ken pike, roach, bream and perch.
+The fishing is excellent, and many fishermen return each year to catch the famous Loch Ken pike, roach, bream and perch.

 After a day of activity you can look forward to retiring into the cosy shelter of your glamping pod!

 Loch Ken Holiday Park invests in their letting fleet!